Jamesits/vps2routeros/README.md

 * is amd64 (sometimes called x86_64) architecture
 * is a physical device or a full-virtualized VM
+* minimum free memory 400MiB (anything less than this will probably cause the script to fail)
 * runs Debian 9.x or 10.x

 Here is a [VPS provider compatibility list](https://github.com/Jamesits/vps2routeros/wiki/Compatibility-List).
 Contribution is welcomed.